arturbaldoramos/go-authentication/README.md

 ## Roadmap

-- Implement route to edit user information
+- PATCH route to edit user information

-- Implement automated tests
+- Implement tests

 - Implement front-end view using [HTMX](https://htmx.org/)

+- 2FA

+- Bruteforce login timeout

 ## Environment variables

 To run this project, you will need to rename the .env.example file to .env, or create your own with the following variables.